cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/executions.md

 You can also choose to add `Id` column from the list, which will present the execution id.
 By default this value is not presented as a column in the table, but as a pop up shown by hovering over ID label.

 * `Show system executions`- allow to include or exclude executions of system workflows in the list.
 Default: On
+* `Show most recent execution only` - if enabled the widget only shows a tasks graph for the most recent execution